revolist/revogrid-docs/guide/column/stretch.md

-# Column Stretching
+# Column Stretching in Data Grid

-The Column Stretch feature allows you to automatically expand the last column to fill any remaining space in your grid.
+The Column Stretch feature allows you to automatically expand the last column ([or any, or all columns](./stretch.pro.md)) to fill any remaining space in your grid.
 This ensures that your grid fully utilizes the available width, providing a more polished and professional appearance.

 ## Enabling Column Stretch